bacover/OpenVINOInstall/GX_Configure_2018R5.md

 The bitstream you program should correspond to the topology you want to deploy.
 In this section, you program a SqueezeNet bitstream and deploy the classification sample with a SqueezeNet model that you used the Model Optimizer to convert in the example above.

-**IMPORTANT**: Only use bitstreams from the installed version of the Intel Distribution of OpenVINO toolkit.
-Bitstreams from older versions of the OpenVINO™ toolkit are incompatible with later versions of the Intel Distribution of OpenVINO toolkit.
-For example, you cannot use the `1-0-1_A10DK_FP16_Generic` bitstream, when the Intel Distribution of OpenVINO toolkit supports the `2-0-1_A10DK_FP16_Generic bitstream`.
+**IMPORTANT**: Only use bitstreams from the installed version of the Intel® Distribution of OpenVINO™ toolkit.
+Bitstreams from older versions of the Intel® Distribution of OpenVINO™ toolkit are incompatible with later versions.
+For example, you cannot use the `1-0-1_A10DK_FP16_Generic` bitstream, when the Intel® Distribution of OpenVINO™ toolkit supports the `2-0-1_A10DK_FP16_Generic bitstream`.

-Depending on how many bitstreams you selected, there are different folders for each FPGA card type which were downloaded in the Intel Distribution of OpenVINO package:
+Depending on how many bitstreams you selected, there are different folders for each FPGA card type which were downloaded in the Intel® Distribution of OpenVINO™ toolkit package:

-  * For the Intel® Arria 10GX Developer Kit FPGA, the pre-trained bitstreams are in the `/opt/intel/computer_vision_sdk/bitstreams/a10_devkit_bitstreams` directory.
+  * For the Intel® Arria 10 FPGA GX Developer Kit, the pre-trained bitstreams are in the `/opt/intel/computer_vision_sdk/bitstreams/a10_devkit_bitstreams` directory.
 This example uses a SqueezeNet bitstream with low precision for the classification sample.